 9) It’s the little things that count.
 Thank someone for a job well done.
 Send a note of thanks to a new customer.
 Then send one to a long established customer.
 Acknowledge birthdays and new babies.
 Take note of the new paint on the wall or the new office equipment.
 Sit in on a meeting or training session that you are not expected at to show your interest and support.
 Make customers, employees and yourself feel good about your company.

-In today’s economic times, you can no longer coast along as you may have in the past and hope to get by and make a profit.
-It’s critical that you take the time to plan your business strategy to achieve success.
+In today’s competitive business marketplace, you cannot simply coast along and hope to get by and make a profit.
+It’s critical and essential you take the time to plan your business strategy to achieve success.
 You can’t afford to wait any longer.
-Take action today so you can ring in business profits in the New Year!
+Take action TODAY so you can ring in business profits in the New Year – and every year!

 Business expert and strategist, Howard Lewinter, guides – focuses – advises CEOs, presidents and business owners throughout the United States to MORE success – MORE profit – less stress.
 Business problems?
 Business Issues?
 Get MORE from your business!
 Talk business with Howard: 888-738-1855.